nchopyk/to-do-tool/README.md

 1. One feature - one branch
 2. One change - one commit
 3. All secondary branches from main branch
-4. Do not work on the same files in two requests
-5. Prevent merge conflicts by pulling from main branch before push
+4. Prevent merge conflicts by pulling from main branch before push
-6. Describe the committees in detail (not just "Updated" or "Changed")
+5. Describe the committees in detail (not just "Updated" or "Changed")
-7. Add reviewers to merge request
+6. Add reviewers to merge request

 ## Code style rules
 1. Lint code before push